 I used the budgeting app for years but was hesitant to try YNAB because of the cost.
 After a 34-day free trial, the annual plan costs $84, and you need to know everything.
 So I’ve been using it for a year, and I’ve used it every year as a budgeted app that I have been using for over a decade.
 But I refused to test it because it cost more than the other budgeting apps on the market, such as Clarity Money and Publications.

 Although the registration process for YNAB is simple, it is written so that you can have an excellent budgeting experience.
 It will take some time to add to your spending and savings accounts, but it will work.
 But it does require some patience to feel the full effects of the application, so you have to wait and take your time.
 Frugal Francie is a full-time student at the University of California, San Diego, and holds a degree in business administration.

 Many personal finance budgeting apps allow you to link your bank accounts so the app can track where your money is going.
-In addition, there are a few tools that will enable couples who have separate bank accounts to budget together on the same YNAB account easily.
-This post is about selecting the best budgeting app for you but based solely on the budgeting features; I’m looking at Y NAB and Mint.
+In addition, a few tools will enable couples with separate bank accounts to budget together on the same YNAB account easily.
+This post is about selecting the best budgeting app for you but based solely on the budgeting features, I’m looking at YNAB and Mint.
 Both tools cover all the budget basics, so you can ultimately decide which budget app is suitable for your finances.